-Applying to the Summer 2020 Mayor’s Office Fellowship is a two-step process.
+Applying to the Summer 2023 Mayor’s Office Fellowship is a two-step process.
 All prospective fellows must complete Step 1 of the application process.
 Short-listed fellows will advance to Step 2.

-Step 1 (Due Monday, November 11th, 2019): Prospective fellows must complete an initial application screening through the City of Chicago’s Department of Human Resources CAREERS website.
+Step 1 (Due Monday, November 7, 2022): Prospective fellows must complete an initial application screening through the City of Chicago’s Department of Human Resources CAREERS website.
 Applicants will be asked to provide:

-Step 1 of the application process will close on Monday, November 11th, 2019 at 11:59 pm CT.
+Step 1 of the application process will close on Monday, November 7, 2022 at 11:59 pm CT.
 No late applications will be accepted.
 Applications will be screened for eligibility and qualifications.
 A short-list of applicants will be selected for interviews and move on to Step 2.

 By clicking the “Apply Now” button, you will be directed to Taleo, the City of Chicago’s jobs website.
-Search the keyword “Fellows” to find the application for the 2019 Mayor’s Office Fellowship Program.
+Search the keyword “Fellows” to find the application for the 2023 Mayor’s Office Fellowship Program.

 Step 2: Applicants selected for the interview process will be required to provide the following supplemental documents to the Mayor’s Office:

-Supplemental documents will be due on Monday, December 2nd, 2019 by 11:59 pm CT.
+Supplemental documents will be due on Friday, December 2, 2022 by 11:59 pm CT.
 No late materials will be accepted.
 Supplemental documents should be no more than a maximum of two pages each (four pages total).
 Documents should be 12-point font and have one-inch margins.

-Notification: Selected Fellows will be notified by late February/early March 2020.
+Notification: Selected Fellows will be notified by late February/early March 2023.